playfulprogramming/playfulprogramming/content/blog/how-to-get-started-with-net/index.md

 # Contact

-If you have any questions, comments, or concerns, feel free to contact me at https://www.owenboreham.tech/contact or by email at contact@owenboreham.tech
+If you have any questions, comments, or concerns, feel free to contact me at https://www.owenboreham.tech/contact